Call Miskin Law for Boating Accident Injury

 What Insurance Coverage is Available?

 Unlike motorists, boat owners are not legally required to ensure their boat for either property damage or injuries.
 However, many boat owners opt to purchase insurance to avoid personal liability for damages.

 Boat owners may also have coverage under their homeowners’ policies.
 Some homeowner’s policies cover lawsuits and damages arising from the operation of a boat owned by the policyholder, and will typically cover damage to the boat to a certain maximum in the event of an accident.

 Insurance coverage with respect to boating accidents can be complicated.
-In the decision TD General Insurance Company v.
+In the decision TD, General Insurance Company v.
 Intact Insurance Company, 2018 ONSC 2352 (CanLII), the operator of a boat was a person other than the owner.
 The owner carried an insurance policy for his boat, which contained a provision providing coverage to any authorized operator of the boat.
-However, the operator held generous homeowner’s insurance policy that covered him for injuries unintentionally caused to others, including as a result of use of any watercraft.
+However, the operator held a generous homeowner’s insurance policy that covered him for injuries unintentionally caused to others, including as a result of the use of any watercraft.
 At issue was which policy should be the primary policy for defence of the lawsuit and payout of any damages awarded.
 The court held that the boat owner’s policy was to be the primary source of insurance coverage.

 When Will an Insurance Policy be Voided?